 3. Dress properly and have spare clothes at the office (if needed)

-In comfortable weather days, it’s quite easy to dress comfortably and casually for your commute, especially if have a nice short or flat commute.
+In comfortable weather days, it’s quite easy to dress comfortably and casually for your commute, especially if you have a nice short or flat commute.
 No lycra needed here!
 It’s as easy as a comfy top, a pair of elasticated trousers and a light jacket (for windy chilly days).
-However, for longer or more challenging days commutes, there are some essentials that shouldn’t be neglected such as dry shampoo and wet wipes if your office doesn’t have a shower.
+However, for longer or more challenging days commutes, there are some essentials that shouldn’t be neglected.
+They include dry shampoo and wet wipes if your office doesn’t have a shower.

 What concerns people the most about their commute to work, is when winter comes.
-In this case, don’t be discouraged!
+In this case, don’t be discouraged.
 Thermal wear is very widely available and cheap.
 Layers are key!
 Add another pair of tracksuit bottom, a couple of long-sleeved tops or sweaters, a pair of warm gloves and thick socks.
-Take on or off depending on your heat and with the more layers, the more you’ll be able to find that sweet spot just right for you.
+Take on or off depending on your heat.
+With the more layers, the more you’ll be able to find that sweet spot just right for you.

-We hope these tips help you on your current commute to work or if you don’t commute, hopefully, you’re now more inclined to!
+We hope these commuting tips help you on your current commute to work.
+Otherwise, if you don’t commute, hopefully, you’re now more inclined to!